RAHB-REALTORS-Association/CREA-Directory-WP/README.md

 ### API Access

-- **Access Token**: Required.
-Obtain this from your Bridge Data Output API account.
+- **Client ID and Secret**: Required.
+Obtain this from CREA by emailing support.
-  - Refer to the [Bridge API Explorer and Documentation](https://bridgedataoutput.com/docs/explorer/mls-data#listOffices) for more information on obtaining an access token and available datasets.
+  - Refer to the [Bridge API Explorer and Documentation](https://boardapi-docs.realtor.ca/#tag/Office/paths/~1Office/get) for more information on obtaining an access token and available datasets.
-- **Dataset Name**: Required.
-The dataset you want to query (e.g., `itso`).
+- **OfficeAOR Filter**: Optional.
+Add additional query parameters to filter the data fetched from the API.

 ### Sync Settings